Murtaza Razvi: Biography

 Murtaza Razvi held master's degrees in Ancient Indian and Islamic History (University of the Punjab, Lahore) and Political Science & International Relations (Villanova University, Villanova, PA, USA).
+In 2009, Murtaza supervised over the huge task of merging four Dawn newspaper magazines – Sunday Magazine, The Review, Images and Gallery – into what Images Magazine is even in 2025.

-Murtaza Razvi served as the Resident Editor of Dawn, Lahore (2005–2007), and columnist and political analyst of the Indian Express.
+Murtaza Razvi served as the Resident Editor of Dawn, Lahore (2005–2007) and had worked there for over 10 years.
+He had also worked as a columnist and political analyst of the Indian Express newspaper.
+Murtaza had worked in the field of journalism for over two decades.